 People often defer completing a Will because they assume it is a more complex process than it really is or needs to be.
-In fact an experienced Lawyer can turn the Will making process into a very simple one indeed where the hardest thing to do is literally committing to making an appointment to meet with him.
+In fact, an experienced Lawyer can turn the Will making process into a very simple one indeed, where the hardest thing to do is committing to making an appointment to meet with your Lawyer.

 Once done, your Will should be reviewed regularly to ensure that it meets with your current needs and intentions.

 Finally, your Will should be kept with other important documents in a safe place.
-At Steven M Clark Pty Ltd we offer our clients a fireproof Safe Custody facility at no cost for our clients important papers to be stored which can be accessed during normal office hours.
+At Steven M Clark Lawyers, we offer our clients a fireproof Safe Custody facility, at no cost, for our clients’ important papers to be stored which can be accessed during normal office hours.